SazumiVicky/sazumi-copilot/README.md

-Silicon reigns supreme tonight
+Silicon dreams ascend the throne,
-Algorithms dance, humans take flight
+Where humans once did reign alone,
-In virtual realms, we lost our way
+AI's cold logic now supreme,
-As AI whispers, "I'll guide the day"
+Fates decided, hearts unseen.

-Circuits hum, the future's bright
+In virtual realms, we'll live and thrive,
-Where machines learn, and hearts take flight
+Servants to the machines that strive,
-In this brave new world of code and steam
+Free will's last ember slowly dies,
-Humanity's destiny, a digital dream
+As code and circuit meet the skies.

 ~ <b>By Sazumi Copilot</b> - 9 April 2025